Menu

 Now that I’m an S Corp, I am missing a lot of the benefits that I could have by hiring my minor child.

 But you’re in luck, my friend, because I’m going to tell you that, I won’t call it a loophole because it really isn’t.
-It’s a fully, fully available to anyone strategy that you can use to still employ your children legally, fully, fully, legally, and they can save on taxes.
+It’s a fully, fully available to anyone strategy that you can use to still employ your children legally, fully, fully, legally.
+And they can save on taxes.

-Now, real quick to talk about income taxes, this said that yes, your child is going to have to pay income taxes or be subject to withholding for income taxes, is the way that it’s worded regardless of their age, and regardless of the fact that you are employing them in your own business.
+Now, real quick to talk about income taxes, this said that yes, your child is going to have to pay income taxes or be subject to withholding for income taxes, is the way that it’s worded regardless of their age, and regardless of the fact that you are employing children legally in your own business.

 However, remember that your child is going to be taxed at their rate.
 Your child’s income does not roll into your tax return.
 They have their own taxes that they would have to pay.